 6.5.4.8.
-Links property
+Links Property

-References to other resources are represented by the links property on the resource.
+References to other resources are represented by the Links Property on the resource.

-The links property shall be named "Links" and shall contain a property for each non-contained reference property defined in the Redfish Schema for that type.
+The Links Property shall be named "Links" and shall contain a property for each non-contained reference property defined in the Redfish Schema for that type.
 For single-valued reference properties, the value of the property shall be the single related resource id.
 For collection-valued reference properties, the value of the property shall be the array of related resource ids.

-The links property shall also include an OEM property for navigating vendor-specific links.
+The Links Property shall also include an OEM property for navigating vendor-specific hyperlinks.